Yuemashi/spatiocyte-docs/install.rst

 The Spatiocyte source code is distributed as open source software under the GNU General Public License and is available at GitHub.
-At the time of writing, the Spatiocyte modules of the E-Cell System have been tested to run on Linux systems.
-Spatiocyte does not yet support other operating systems.
-Here we describe the installation procedures on a Ubuntu Linux system and Mac OSX.
+At the time of writing, the Spatiocyte modules of the E-Cell System have been tested to run on Linux and Mac OSX systems.
+However, on Mac OSX the particle visualizer is not supported.
+Here, we describe the installation procedures on a Ubuntu Linux system and followed by the Mac OSX system.

 Ubuntu Linux
 ------------